What Is a Pyrrhic Victory? 10 Real-World Examples

 Casualties & Losses: 11,000–12,000

-The Battle of the Somme, July-November 1916
+The Battle of the Somme (cited as a classic Pyrrhic victory,) July-November 1916

 The Battle of Guillemont.
 3 -5 September 1916.
 Dead German soldiers scattered in the wreck of a machine gun post near Guillemont.
 The photograph shows the destruction which occurred when the defense had no deep shelter. – John Warwick Brooke, Public domain, via Wikimedia Commons